-Affiliates of Cowen and Company, LLC purchased 10,895,619 shares of our Series B redeemable convertible preferred stock in our July 2018 Series B redeemable convertible preferred stock financing and 2,732,240 shares of our Series C redeemable convertible preferred stock in our December 2019 Series C redeemable convertible preferred stock financing.
-Those shares of redeemable convertible preferred stock will automatically convert into 1,905,994 shares of common stock immediately prior to and in connection with the completion of this offering.
-All such shares of Series C redeemable convertible preferred stock (and the shares of common stock on an as-converted basis) are subject to the 180-day lock-up restrictions pursuant to FINRA Rule 5110(g) and all such shares of redeemable convertible preferred stock (and the shares of common stock on an as-converted basis) are subject to a 180-day lock-up agreement with the underwriters in this offering.
+Affiliates of Cowen and Company, LLC purchased 10,895,619 shares of our Series B redeemable convertible preferred stock in our July 2018 Series B redeemable convertible preferred stock financing.
+Those shares of Series B redeemable convertible preferred stock will automatically convert into shares of common stock immediately prior to and in connection with the completion of this offering.